-(3) (a) Except as otherwise provided in subsection (c) of this section, the board may issue spirits retail licenses only for premises comprising at least ten thousand square feet of fully enclosed retail space within a single structure, including storerooms and other interior auxiliary areas but excluding covered or fenced exterior areas, whether or not attached to the structure, and only to applicants that the board determines will maintain systems for inventory management, employee training, employee supervision, and physical security of the product substantially as effective as those of stores currently operated by the board with respect to preventing sales to or pilferage by underage or inebriated persons.
+(2) (a) The board shall issue spirits retail licenses only for premises comprising at least nine thousand square feet of retail space, including storerooms and other auxiliary areas, within a single structure and only to applicants it reasonably believes will maintain systems for inventory management, employee training, employee supervision, and physical security of the product substantially as effective as those of stores currently operated by the board with respect to preventing sales to or pilferage by underage or inebriated persons.
+The board shall not deny a spirits retail license to an otherwise qualified nonemployee contractor operating a contract liquor store or to the holder of former state liquor store operating rights sold at auction pursuant to section 102 of this act on the grounds of location or size of the premises to be licensed.
+The board may issue a retail spirits license for premises comprising less than nine thousand square feet if the board determines that: